ucsb-cs56/w20/_lab/lab07.md

 The part of this that is most important is the `<td>` element with the attribute `th:text`.

-Here, we are referencing `featureCollection` which was added to the model by this code in `WebController.java`:
+Here, we are referencing `featureCollection` which was added to the model by this code in `EarthquakesController.java`:

 ```java
    model.addAttribute("featureCollection",featureCollection);